Milano-S/Java-SpringBoot-Demo/README.md

 # Java-SpringBoot-Demo
-🦀A Java Spring Boot Api template with full CRUD capability.
+🦀A Java Spring Boot Api template with full CRUD capability.\
+🦀Dependency injection and tests still need to be added.